bgabbasov/menta-0.3/doc/analysis/perceiving-modelling.md

    2. KnowingHow(Perceiving) Way2Think:
      3. Incident Clarification Deliberate Critics starts in parallel (Direct Instruction, Problem description with desired state, Problem description without desired state)
      3. Selector selects most probable Way2Think according to Critics estimates, current example is Problem description with desired state.
-     3. _Reflective Critics_ estimates does the System got closer to the goal of the first step, if does carry on with Way2Think, if not try less probable.
+     3. _KnowingHow(Perceiving)_ stores variants and the Selector choice.
      3. Simulation Way2Think with CurrentSituation model => crates model of CurrentSituation:
          4. User,
          4. Software,
          4. ...
+     3. _Reflective Critics_ estimates does the System got closer to the goal of the first step, if does carry on with Way2Think, if not try less probable stored by KnowingHow(Perceiving).
      3. Reformulation according to UserProblem template creates UserProblem model(CurrentState and DesiredState delta(_software wrongly installed, software lack on the User computer_)). instance from CurrentSituation model.
          4. DesiredState if not mentioned explicitly could be inferred as following:
              5. System has a goal to help User.
              5. To help user System has to satisfy User needs:
              5. User has a goal to get rid of problem.(If ProblemSource mentioned explicitly (need Software) => DesiredState = Software installed, Else initiate Deliberate Critics to find out the ProblemSource.)
+     3. _Reflective Critics_ estimates does the System got closer to the goal of the first step, if does carry on with Way2Think, if not try less probable stored by KnowingHow(Perceiving).
-     3. Solution Generation Deliberate Critics searches among (Known cases or ExtensiveSearch-es).
+     3. Solution Generation Deliberate Critics searches among (KnowingHow Way2Think or ExtensiveSearch-es).
      3. Selector selects most probable Way2Think according to Critics estimates, current example is ExtensiveSearch.
-     3. _Reflective Critics_ estimates does the System got closer to the goal of the second step, if does carry on with Way2Think, if not try less probable.
      3. ExtensiveSearch searches for HowTo-s to get from CurrentState to DesiredState(_get rid of wrongly installed software, install desired software_).
          4. If found => reports success.
          4. If fails => activate Cry4Help Way2Think.